-"To make any great change in this world I believe you need to start at the local / small scale, with an emphasis on knowledge sharing.
-I believe that self-reliance and self confidence is derived from a solid understanding of how things work.
-I see architecture, design, and hands on construction as a means of encourage individuals to think creatively, critically and educate themselves on how their environment actually goes together. "
+"To make any great change in this world I believe you need to start at the local/small scale, with an emphasis on knowledge sharing.
+I believe self-reliance and self- confidence is derived from a solid understanding of how things work.
+I see architecture, design, and hands on construction as a means of encouraging individuals to think creatively, critically and educate themselves on how their environment actually goes together. "

 MArch – California College of the Arts

 BA – Comparative Sociology / Anthropology – University of Puget Sound